-Free concerts and movies can be found almost everywhere in New York in summer (Bryant Park for instance), there is no real need to pay for concerts or other activities if you are on a budget – those free concerts, activities can be absolutely great.
+Free concerts and movies can be found almost everywhere in New York in summer (Bryant Park, for instance).
+There is no real need to pay for concerts or other activities if you are on a budget – those free concerts and activities can be absolutely great.

-Who does not know the crazy Times Square.
-I once read the Times Square is the most famous place in the world- it is definitely one of the best places to visit in New York on a budget and luckily, spending time at the Times Square is totally free.
+Who does not know the crazy Times Square?
+I once read that Times Square is the most famous place in the world- it is definitely one of the best places to visit in New York on a budget, and luckily, spending time at Times Square is totally free.

-It is great to see either day or night and perfect to experience the hustle and bustle of the city.
+It is great to see either day or night and perfect to experience the city’s hustle and bustle.

 Here you will find stores, restaurants, towering billboards, and crazy characters.
-I was a little disappointed that I missed the Naked Cowboy who is often there (though actually, I am happy I did not get to see him as he is not really my type).
-However, with or without the Naked Cowboy, there are lots of attractions to enjoy in Times Square.
+I was a little disappointed that I missed the Naked Cowboy, who is often there (though actually, I am happy I did not get to see him as he is not really my type).
+However, with or without the Naked Cowboy, there are many attractions to enjoy in Times Square.

 When the Chinese immigrated to America, many of them moved to Chinatown.
 They opened businesses and moved into the apartments above.
 So, while this is a popular tourist destination in New York City, it is also a thriving local community.

 There are a lot of restaurants along Canal Street, many with options that are vegan and vegetarian.